PrismLibrary/Prism/Documentation/WPF/60-Navigation.md

         ...
     }

 The **NavigationResult** class defines properties that provide information about the navigation operation.
 The **Result** property indicates whether or not navigation succeeded.
-If navigation failed, the **Error** property provides a reference to any exception that was thrown during navigation.
+If navigation was successful, then the **Result** property will be _true_.
+If navigation failed, normally because of returning 'continuationCallBack(false)' in the **IConfirmNavigationResult.ConfirmNavigationRequest** method, then the **Result** property will be _false_.
+If navigation failed due to an exception, the **Result** property will be _false_ and the **Error** property provides a reference to any exception that was thrown during navigation.
 The **Context** property provides access to the navigation URI and any parameters it contains, and a reference to the navigation service that coordinated the navigation operation.

 ### View and View Model Participation in Navigation